obook/TeXify-Plickers/README.md

 ## Installation and usage

-You can include mathematics to plickers using a user-script or a firefox addon.
+You can include mathematics to plickers using a user-script or a firefox add-on.

 ### Use a user script

 * 1) install [GreaseMonkey for FireFox](https://addons.mozilla.org/fr/firefox/addon/greasemonkey/) or [Tampermonkey for Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo);
 * 2) install [TeXify-Plickers user script](https://raw.githubusercontent.com/obook/TeXify-Plickers/master/user-script/TeXify-Plickers.user.js);

-### Use the FireFox Addon
+### Use the FireFox Add-on

 * install [FireFox Addon](https://github.com/obook/TeXify-Plickers/blob/master/firefox-addon/texifyplickers-0.0.8-an%2Bfx.xpi)